Heads-up no-limit Texas hold’em Common variant of poker playe...

 Discussion

 **Huber Loss** is a loss function that is less sensitive to outliers in data than the squared error loss.
+In heads-up poken one player will post the big blind and their opponent will post the small blind.
+If your strategy is to always fold, you will be loosing at a rate of 750 *mbb/g* (you are loosing *1.5* big blinds every 2 games - big blind + small blind).
 In 1944 John von Neumann and Oskar Morgenstern co-authored a book entitled **Theory of Games and Economic Behavior**. ![Theory of Games and Economic Behavior cover](https://upload.wikimedia.org/wikipedia/en/1/1e/VNM-TGEB.jpg) This was a groundbreaking book that would go on to essentially kickstart the field of game theory.
-John Nash would go on to greatly expand and explore the field of Game Theory.
-In heads-up poken one player will post the big blind and their opponent will post the small blind.
-If your strategy is to always fold, you will be loosing at a rate of 750 *mbb/g* (you are loosing *1.5* big blinds every 2 games - big blind + small blind). **mbb/g** - milli-big blinds per game.
+John Nash would go on to greatly expand and explore the field of Game Theory. **mbb/g** - milli-big blinds per game.
 In poker, blinds are forced bets posted by players on each round.
 Usually there is a small blind and a big blind (twice the small blind).
 If the big blind is \$20 and you are averaging 500 *mbb/g*, your expected winnings are \$10 per hand.
 This is a massive number.
 Chess has approximately $10^{47}$ decision points.
 The estimated number of atoms in the universe is $10^{80}$ This figure provides a great high level picture of DeepStack.
 As the figure indicates all that DeepStack keeps track of is: - **Agent’s Range** - The probability distribution over the agent’s possible hands taking into account the current state of the game. - ** Opponent’s counterfactual values ** - Set of expected values for each hand the opponent might have given the current state. #### Heads-up no-limit Texas hold’em Common variant of poker played between two players with no limits on bets.
 In contrast, *heads-up **limit** Texas hold’em* "was essentially weakly solved” in 2015 ([paper](http://ai.cs.unibas.ch/_files/teaching/fs15/ki/material/ki02-poker.pdf)) Multi-player poker is still a considerably harder challenge than 1 vs. 1. ### Nash Equilibrium Let’s say you were playing rock, paper scissors with an opponent.
 The strategy that is Game Theory Optimal and therefore achieves a Nash equilibrium is to play each one of your 3 available actions with the same frequency ($1/3$).
 With 2 perfect players playing, no participant can gain by making a change to this strategy.
 It is worth noting that if your player is not a rational / perfect player, the Game Theory Optimal strategy might not be the one that yields the best results.
-If you are playing against an opponent that plays rock half of the times and scissors the other half, then the best strategy is to always play rock. **Counterfactual Regret Minimization (CFR)** is an algorithm by which an agent learns how to play a game by repeatedly playing against itself.
+If you are playing against an opponent that plays rock half of the times and scissors the other half, then the best strategy is to always play rock.
+There are 4 main categories of games depending on whether the game is deterministic or not and on whether or not it contains perfect information.
+Deterministic games contain no element of chance and the outcome is solely determined by the skill and tactics of the players (e.g. chess).
+The distinction between perfect or imperfect information games depends upon whether the competitors have all the information relating to the game state.
+In this sense, Checkers is a perfect information game (both players can see everything that is going on the board) whereas Battleships is not. ![games categories](http://i.imgur.com/59biDnO.png) **Counterfactual Regret Minimization (CFR)** is an algorithm by which an agent learns how to play a game by repeatedly playing against itself.
 The idea is that you initialize your strategy with a uniform distribution over the actions available to you.
 You then simulate playing the game against yourself repeatedly and each time, you revisit your strategy and update it.
 You improve your strategy by minimizing the **regret** for each action at each decision point.
 Regret is how much better you would have done overall (over all the games you’ve played) if at a certain decision point, you had always chosen a specific action available to you at the time (vs using the probability distribution over the possible actions provided by your strategy).
 You then go back and recompute your strategy with probabilities proportional to the regret for each action.
 [Here is a good resource](http://modelai.gettysburg.edu/2013/cfr/) in case you want to learn more about CFR.
-There are 4 main categories of games depending on whether the game is deterministic or not and on whether or not it contains perfect information.
-Deterministic games contain no element of chance and the outcome is solely determined by the skill and tactics of the players (e.g. chess).
-The distinction between perfect or imperfect information games depends upon whether the competitors have all the information relating to the game state.
-In this sense, Checkers is a perfect information game (both players can see everything that is going on the board) whereas Battleships is not. ![games categories](http://i.imgur.com/59biDnO.png)